 With the exception of the research internship, students can meet all of the requirements for this educational psychology Ph.D. online.
 UMSL delivers classes asynchronously, allowing students to complete coursework at their convenience.
 Distance learners can also choose between accelerated eight-week classes and more traditional 16-week classes.
 Students at UMSL can access web-based tutoring and an online mentor program.

-Curriculum for an Online Doctorate in Educational Psychology
+Common Courses for an Online Doctorate in Educational Psychology

 - Lifespan Development: Students explore developmental milestones that occur in the prenatal, childhood, adolescent, adult, and late-adult stages of life.
 They examine the impact of genetic and environmental factors on human development, as well as strategies and interventions used to promote and sustain healthy developmental processes.